-Additionally, RHMZ, in cooperation with the Institute of Meteorology, Faculty of Physics, University of Belgrade, developed climate simulations RCM EBU-POM (horizontal resolution 25 km) under the IPCC name RCM NMMB (non-hydrostatic multiscale model on the B network) under the IPCC scenario RCP8.
+Additionally, RHMS, in cooperation with the Institute of Meteorology, Faculty of Physics, University of Belgrade, developed climate simulations RCM EBU-POM (horizontal resolution 25 km) under the IPCC name RCM NMMB (non-hydrostatic multiscale model on the B network) under the IPCC scenario RCP8.
 5 at a horizontal resolution of about 8km.
-The results of all simulations are available on request and have been used in several studies in different sectors
+The results of all simulations are available on request and have been used in several studies in different sectors.

 An additional problem for future research and analysis is the reduction of the number of measuring stations on the territory of the Republic of Serbia.
-From 2011 until today8, the total number of main meteorological and ordinary climatological stations has decreased from about 100 to about 659, precipitation from about 550 to about 250, the number of stations where agrometeorological and phenological measurements are performed from about 50 to about 30, while soil moisture is no longer measured at all.
+From 2011 until today11, the total number of main meteorological and ordinary climatological stations has decreased from about 100 to about 65^{12} , precipitation from about 550 to about 250, the number of stations where agrometeorological and phenological measurements are performed from about 50 to about 30, while soil moisture is measured at 9 meteorological stations.13